luraess/ml-landslide/README.md

 > code: [`model_train.jl`](model_train.jl) and selecting `run = :single` as run type.

 ## Application to canton de Vaud
-Using the trained model, we can now apply it to map the probability of landslide occurrence over the entire canton de Vaud:
+We can now apply our trained machine or model in order to map the probability of landslide occurrence over the entire canton de Vaud.
+To do so, we perform following steps:
+- process the GeoTif files combining all data into a single DataFrame
+- coerce and `OneHotEncode` the categorical data, making sure the number of classes match the number from the  training set (otherwise we'll get erroneous results or the machine will fail)
+- normalise the data set
+- treat the `missing` values in an appropriate way

+The output of the model is the probability of landslide occurrence (%), here reported in 6 classes:
 <p align="center"> <img src="docs/ls_vd.png" alt="sample output" width="800"> </p>

 ```